EuroTrip: Production

-All scenes were filmed in Prague, Czech Republic.
+Filming begun in February 2003.
+Aside from the nude beach in the German city of Rostock, all scenes were filmed in Prague, Czech Republic.
 The opening scenes set in Ohio were filmed at the International School of Prague.
 The scene where the main characters are boarding at the Paris railway station was filmed in Prague's main railway station (Praha hlavní nádraží).
 The scene inside Vatican City was actually filmed in National Museum in Prague.
 The scenes with a German lorry driver were taken at the then-unfinished D5 motorway near Plzeň.
-Matt Damon was filming The Brothers Grimm in Prague and agreed to play the punk singer; as he wore a wig for Grimm, Damon could shave his head for EuroTrip.
+An air base in Milovice was used for Bratislava for its ravaged look, though once the crew returned to the location and found it clean, broken windows and graffiti had to be added back.
+For the opening scene at the party, production had to look all over Prague for a house with a backyard, and Red Cups were brought from the United States.
 Arthur Frommer was initially approached to cameo as himself in the film; due to scheduling difficulties the role would ultimately be played by Patrick Malahide.